benaryorg/gcj-makefile/README.md

 ### Reusing the Repo

-If you want to reuse this repo for a different project, just remove the `src/.gitignore` file.
+If you want to use this repo for a different project, just add it as a remote:

+	$ cd your_project/
+	$ mv src/ oldsrc/ # just to be sure
+	$ git remote add gcj-makefile git://benary.org/benaryorg/gcj-makefile.git
+	$ git pull gcj-makefile master
+	$ mv oldsrc/* src/
+	$ rmdir oldsrc/

 ## License